news event

 Fabian left after three month of stay

-Mr. Fabian Kammerbauer (Visiting Student) returned to Johannes Gutenberg University Mainz after three months stay.
+Mr. Fabian Kammerbauer (Research Student) returned to Johannes Gutenberg University Mainz after three months stay.

 Paper by Prof. Fukami et al. published in IEEE Electron Devices Magazine